kikikeiten/daily_report_system_2/README.md

 - 💕 Mark your favorite ideas
 - 🎨 Color-coded display of idea management status
 - 📢 Notify ideas of forgotten submissions and approvals
-- 🕶 Vheck ideas of members you followed on the timeline
+- 🕶 Check ideas of members you followed on the timeline

+### Motivation